bmacnish/bmacnish.github.io/_posts/2019-07-29-Test-Mocks.md

 To reassure ourselves that our poor robot has not really been blown up we can double check that RSpec is definitely only checking that `initiate` has been received and is not running the real `initiate` code.

-To do this we set up the test to provide the following return value:
+To do this we set up the test to provide the following return value, `'The test self destruct sequence has run'`.

-{% highlight ruby %}
-"The test self destruct sequence has run"
-{% endhighlight %}

-Rather than the return value for the real sequence.
+Rather than the return value for the real sequence, `'Self destruct sequence initiated'`.

-{% highlight ruby %}
-"Self destruct sequence initiated"
-{% endhighlight %}

 {% highlight ruby %}
 RSpec.describe 'Terminate' do